phandc/speech-recognition/readme.md

    python hmm.py
 Note: Code is a bit rusty.
 For custom training, make sure changing data path in hmm.py file

+To gather word data with annotated srt:
+    python word_processing.py
+This is somewhat effective

 ```